When the Whistle Blows

 Families of the deceased are led to the site by a bagpiper and the Ramblin’ Wreck, a 1930 Model A Ford that serves as an official emblem of the Institute.
 Members of the Army, Navy, Air Force, and Marine Corps ROTC units escort each family throughout the service.

-A unity candle is lit to represent the entire Georgia Tech community—more than 25,000 students, staff, and faculty—and each family representative is invited to light a candle on behalf of their loved one.
+A unity candle is lit to represent the entire Georgia Tech community and each family representative is invited to light a candle on behalf of their loved one.

 Each year, a respected member of the Georgia Tech community is selected to read each honoree’s name aloud, while the family’s candle lighter and ROTC escort walk to the stage to receive the official gift from the Institute on the family’s behalf.